Best Time to Plant Trees: A Seasonal Guide by Region and Species

 The cost of wrong timing

 A properly planted tree costs $150-400 for the tree plus $0-500 for planting (DIY vs. professional).
 A dead tree costs $150-400 (wasted) plus $1,000-3,000 for removal.
 Planting at the right time is the single cheapest insurance policy for your investment.
+The right planting technique matters just as much as timing.
+If you haven’t read our tree planting guide, start there before you pick up a shovel.
 For more on protecting your landscaping investment, check mklibrary.com’s guide to landscape maintenance.